iendjinn/iendjinn/systems/frontier/index.markdown

 - The attacker picks two adjacent board edges.
 They then setup their units anywhere up to 10" from these board edges.
 - The defender then sets up their units anywhere within 10" of the attackers deployment zone, and at least 10" from a board edge.

-**Evac Zones**

-- The attackers evac zone is either of their board edges in their deployment zone.
-- The defenders evac zone is the remaining two board edges.

 **Attacker objective**

 Destroy units with a total points cost of at least 50% of the defenders starting points total.